-This table displays the percent of Piedmont High School students achieving at the Proficient or Advanced level (meeting or exceeding the state standards) in Language Arts and Social Science.
-Summative scores are not available for Math or ninth grade Social Science.
+This table displays the percent of Piedmont High School students achieving at the Proficient or Advanced level (meeting or exceeding the state standards) in Language Arts, Social Science, Science, and Math.
+Summative scores are not available for ninth grade Social Science.
 For results on specific tests, please see http://star.cde.ca/.gov.